Simple Answer about Options Trading: Halal or Haram?

 What is options trading?

-An option allows you the right but not the obligation to buy or sell security such as assets, stock, etc., at a certain price on or before a predetermined date.
-The two most common terms in options trading are: call and put options.
+An option allows you the right but not the obligation to buy or sell securities such as commodities, stock, etc., at a certain price on or before a predetermined date.
+Two primary types of options are call and put options.

 Call options